-red to submit to the testing and may not be refused access as a ting visitors to Covid-19 testing would require the processing of health data, rocessing prohibition as a special category of data (article 9(1) of the GDPR).
+Yes, but the visitor is not required to submit to the testing and may not be refused access as a consequence of their refusal.

+which is subject to the general processing prohibition as a special category of data (article 9(1) of the GDPR).

-n constituting an exception to this general prohibition, the only remaining visitor (article 9(2)(a) of the GDPR).
-However, even in the absence of a n the visitor and the organisation, the visitor cannot freely give consent if they case of refusal, such as being refused access to the premises.
+In the absence of a legal provision constituting an exception to this general prohibition, the only remaining ground is explicit consent of the visitor (article 9(2)(a) of the GDPR).
+However, even in the absence of a ground is explicit consent of the visitor (article 9(2)(a) of the GDPR).
+However, even in the absence of a relationship of authority between the visitor and the organisation, the visitor cannot freely give consent if they incur negative consequences in case of refusal, such as being refused access to the premises.